yourlifeofmath/yourlifeofmath.github.io/_posts/2021-10-29-Chessboard_Bitflips.md

 \\[ a \circ b = 0 \\]
 where $$0$$ is the identity element of the group.

-In fact this group theoretic approach was the approach that I went with when I initially solved the problem.
-It is possible to explicitly generate a group with the properties above.
-Consider the group generated by the following set of independent cyclic 2-permutations: $$ \{ (1,2), (3,4), (5,6), (7,8), (9,10), (11,12) \} $$.
-It is relatively simple to show that this group is commutative (since the elements in the generating set are all independent of each other), that any element of the group is its own inverse (since applying the same cyclic 2-permutation twice will yield the identity permutation), and that it has size $$64$$ (since any element in the group is uniquely determined by which cyclic 2-permutations of the generating set it contains, which means there are $$2^6 = 64$$ total elements).
+In fact, this group theoretic approach was the approach that I went with when I initially solved the problem.
+It is possible to explicitly construct a group with the properties above: consider the group generated by the following set of independent cyclic 2-permutations: $$ \{ (1,2), (3,4), (5,6), (7,8), (9,10), (11,12) \} $$.
+It is relatively simple to show that this group is commutative (since the elements in the generating set are all independent of each other), that any element of the group is its own inverse (since applying the same cyclic 2-permutation twice will yield the identity permutation), and that it has size $$64$$ (since any element in the group is uniquely determined by its composition of elements from the generating set, which means there are $$2^6 = 64$$ total elements).

 In this way the problem is essentially solved; however, there is an even nicer way of representing the operator $$\circ$$.
 We note that the $$XOR$$ operator actually satisfies all of the properties of $$\circ$$!
 This makes a lot sense when thinking about the group that we constructed: we can draw a one-to-one mapping between group elements and $$6$$-bit integers, where the $$n$$th index of an integer represents whether or not the group element contains the $$n$$th cyclic 2-permutation in the generating set, i.e. whether it contains $$(2n+1,2n+2)$$.
 Since cyclic 2-permutations cancel themselves out when composed with themselves, composing two elements of the group is equivalent to $$XOR$$ing their corresponding integer representations.